pwernette/MLP_veg_seg/README.md

 *Asterisk denotes vegetation indicies that appear to be **unstable in simulated values** (i.e. their values are not properly constrained).*

-Each of the vegetation indicies only requires some combination of the red, green, and blue color bands.
+Each of the vegetation indices only requires some combination of the red, green, and blue color bands.
 No NIR, SWIR, or other band is required.
-Citations for each of the vegetation indicies are included in the vegidx() function of the code.
+Citations for each of the vegetation indices are included in the vegidx() function of the code.

 The following Python modules are required: